Our vision for the future of Tropic: agent observability, expanded integrations, chaos testing, security hardening, and standards interoperability.

 Retention is configurable per account: 90 days for SME tier, up to 7 years for Enterprise.
 Audit logs are gated to SME and Enterprise tiers; live tailing is available to all tiers.

-Credit monitoring has improved significantly.
-The credit deduction cron now tracks per-instance costs with model-aware pricing (Sonnet 50 cr/hr, Opus 100 cr/hr, Haiku 20 cr/hr) and per-skill hourly costs from the marketplace.
+Credit monitoring is live.
+The credit deduction cron tracks per-instance compute costs and per-skill hourly costs from the marketplace.
 VMs are automatically stopped when credits hit zero, with proper state management.

-The benchmark system now reports token usage and cost per scenario, giving visibility into per-conversation cost attribution across different models and workloads.
+The Metrics page in the dashboard now shows unified API and compute spend with breakdowns by model, time series, and per-session attribution.
+The benchmark system reports token usage and cost per scenario, giving visibility into per-conversation cost across different models and workloads.

 A benchmark system provides regression detection: 10 scenarios across 3 iterations per run, with automated scoring and confidence ratings.
 This catches performance regressions and tool-call failures before new versions reach production.